Stinging Nettle Perennial

 Available again in July 2026.
 Sign up below to go onto the waiting list.

-Simply plant into your garden as soon as you receive it and watch it emerge in spring.
-Growing tips are below.
+Each order includes 1 healthy marshmallow crown cutting with a growing tip.
+Simply plant into your garden over winter and watch it emerge vigorously in spring.
+Examples of growing tips are shown below.

 Skullcap plants